 My Approach

-I bring a blend of playfulness and seriousness, courage and vulnerability, always striving to be real and encouraging others to do the same.
-I also recognize the fears and doubts that arise in this work, both in myself and in others, and I meet them with compassion and a commitment to staying present.
+I bring a blend of grounded sincerity and playfulness, courage and vulnerability, always striving to be genuine and encouraging others to do the same.
+I recognize that fear and doubt often accompany this inner work, both for myself and others, and I approach these moments with compassion and a commitment to presence.

-My approach invites people to connect deeply with themselves, nature, and with each other, fostering a sense of community, belonging, and shared healing.
+Ultimately, my approach invites people to connect deeply with themselves, with nature, and with each other, fostering a sense of community, belonging, and shared healing.

 Experience

 For over 20 years I’ve engaged groups and individuals in direct experience for personal and/or professional growth.
-I’ve done this through developing and leading various retreats, trainings, workshops, one-on-one coaching, and community outreach programs.
+I’ve done this through leading and developing various retreats, trainings, workshops, one-on-one coaching, and community outreach programs.
 My approach is rooted in experiential learning, Self-compassion the Internal Family Systems (IFS) model and nature-based therapies.

 This combination has proven to offer transformative and deeply meaningful journeys.